Valarie J. Lawson is a Democrat representing District 14 (East Providence) in the Rhode Island Senate.

 Bills sponsored by Sen. Lawson and signed into law have also added East Providence to the Blackstone Valley tourism district, provided a personal income tax exemption for writers, composers and artists residing within the East Providence art district, increased temporary caregiver benefits for families, and exempted those with chronic intractable pain from restrictions on opioid prescriptions.

-She has advanced legislation to eliminate the sales tax for face masks, create a Catastrophic Illness in Children Relief Fund to assist local families, and urge the state to assist East Providence with the costs of acquiring Metacomet Golf Course.
-She has also proposed using a portion of the state's federal pandemic aid for the introduction of a Retail SNAP Incentive Program to address food insecurity in Rhode Island.
+She has advanced legislation to create a Catastrophic Illness in Children Relief Fund to assist local families, eliminate the sales tax for face masks, and urge the state to assist East Providence with the costs of acquiring Metacomet Golf Course.

 Sen. Lawson is a lifelong East Providence resident.

-She earned both a Bachelor's Degree and a Master's Degree from Rhode Island College.
-She is a Social Studies teacher at East Providence High School and Vice President of the National Education Association Rhode Island.
-In addition, she is the former President of the East Providence Education Association.
+She earned both a Bachelor’s Degree and a Master’s Degree from Rhode Island College.
+She taught in East Providence public schools for 32 years and is the former President of the East Providence Education Association.
+In 2023, she was elected President of the National Education Association Rhode Island.